Christensen-Lab-Dartmouth/MethylNet/README.md

                 * If looking to use only CPUs, only core docker or singularity needed, and see singularity website for information on how to pull Docker images
                 * See https://singularity.lbl.gov/faq#does-singularity-support-containers-that-require-gpus for information on getting Singularity to work with GPUs
                 * nvidia-docker is also the Docker equivalent to run GPU jobs
-* GPU usage is also possible through the base install (without Docker), provided that your machine has GPU access.
+* GPU usage is also possible through the base install (without Docker, or considering nvidia-docker options), provided that your machine has GPU access.

 **Running MethylNet:**
 1. source activate methylnet